Published on November 15, 2022

 The full simulation test is another method of testing your continuity plan details.
 This test must be performed to mimic the effects of a real disaster or disruptive event.
 You can also conduct a single-team simulation as part of testing a specific team’s capacity to respond to specific disaster recovery scenarios.

-Testing your business continuity plan ensures that it fits your organization’s needs.
-It also minimizes the impact of multiple scenarios and disruptive events on the critical component of continuity.
+Testing your business continuity plan ensures that it fits your organisation's needs.
+It also minimises the impact of multiple scenarios and disruptive events on the critical component of continuity.

 However, test findings update your existing continuity plans to ensure that they are relevant even as the circumstances affecting your company might have changed.
 The industry and the conditions that it operates in are constantly changing.
 You have to develop a methodical and systematic review of your continuity plans to meet your specific needs and enable faster recovery.